 Looking back, I can say with confidence that 2017 has been one of the most crucial years of my life thus far.
 Primarily because I took a look deep inside.
 By God’s grace.
 It was scary, because I saw things like pride and cynicism, which I had previously been blind to.
 But peering down into the abyss inside was what ultimately set me free.

 There were a lot of new beginnings this year, right from the start.
 But in retrospect, I would say that a more encompassing and precise description of my 2017 was the Year of Death.
-Now it seems like I should have seen it coming, for death is an important part of the process of new life.
+Perhaps I should have seen it coming.
+Before you enter new life, the old must die.

 2017: The Year of Death

 Prior to this year, a lot of things died in me.
 A lot of hopes.
 A lot of innocence.
 A lot of dreams and ideas I had about life.
 So at the start of 2017, I was ready to experience some resurrection life.
 I expected it to happen instantly.